Chaturvediiii/NewsBites/README.md

 - [Technologies Used](#technologies-used)
 - [Contributing](#contributing)

-# NewsMonkey Website
+# NewsBites Website

-Welcome to NewsMonkey, a React and Bootstrap-powered web application that provides the latest news in sports, technology, science, entertainment, health, and business.
+Welcome to NewsBites, a React and Bootstrap-powered web application that provides the latest news in sports, technology, science, entertainment, health, and business.
 Listen to news updates in English for a convenient and accessible experience.

 ## Features